colinoflynn/pico-python/README.md

 git push --tags
 ```

-New TAGS will be pushed to PyPi automatically by Travis.
+New tags will be pushed to PyPi automatically by Travis.